Wallach Art Gallery, New York City, USA, 2024

 Flat As A Flag_SQ01, 2024⁣

-As a result of the accelerating entanglement of the private and the public, new structural formations are emerging and thus new modes in which violence and exclusion will be exercised.
+⁣As a result of the accelerating entanglement of the private and the public, new structural formations are emerging and thus new modes in which violence and exclusion will be exercised.
 This spiral towards algorithmic optimisation and the consolidation of monopolised corporate/institutional power is increasingly driven by an artificial non-human logic that negates conventional strategies of cultural resistance.⁣

-Following such thinking, I approach fibreglass as an emblematic image of the connective tissue of our built environment; never visible in its raw materiality, yet a constant and decisive element of the structural integrity of countless objects in our immediate vicinity — as a hidden armature of petrochemical waste (resin) held together by fibrous strains of razor sharp glass.⁣
+Following such thinking, I approach fibreglass as an emblematic image of the connective tissue of the built environment; never visible in its raw materiality, yet a constant and decisive element of the structural integrity of countless objects in our immediate vicinity — as a hidden armature of petrochemical waste (resin) held together by fibrous strains of razor sharp glass.⁣

 Flat As A Flag_01, 2024⁣